1232 Van Hise Hall

 Ph.D., University of Chicago | M.A., Yale University | B.A., Loyola University Chicago

-Anthony Cerulli is an historian of religions whose research combines ethnographic, historical, and philological methods to address central issues in the study of religion, such as the nature of ritual, comparitivism, and the politics of religious rhetoric.
-His work also contributes to the fields of narrative medicine and medical humanities, where, in the American literary context, he has written about the relationship between religion, science, and authority in the work of Nathaniel Hawthorne.
-The lion's share of his work is in South Asian Studies, where he examines associations between Indian religions and healing systems.
-He is especially interested in how and why people "do things with texts" to heal and sustain wellbeing.
-To that end, his research looks at the intersections of premodern and modern literary cultures in India at sites of ritual healing, among Hindu communities, and in institutions of medical education.
+Anthony Cerulli's research combines ethnographic, historical, and philological methods to address central issues in the study of religions and healing traditions in India.
+His past and ongoing projects explore how and why people "do things with texts" to heal and sustain wellbeing.
+To that end, his work looks at the intersections of premodern and modern literary cultures in India at sites of ritual healing, among Hindu communities, and in institutions of medical education.

 Notable achievements: Florence Tan Moeson Fellowship (Library of Congress, 2017); Guggenheim Fellowship (2015); NEH Fellowship (2012-13); EURIAS Fellowship (2012-13); ACLS Fellowship (2011-12); Fulbright-Hays Fellowship (2004-05)

-Among Anthony Cerulli's current projects are a translation of a Sanskrit allegory about medicine and the body (Jīvānandanam); an historical ethnography about medical education among contemporary college-educated and traditionally-trained practitioners of Ayurveda and changes in ayurvedic education in India from 1890 to 1975; a study of Hanuman's "medicine journey" to retrieve life-saving herbs in the Sanskrit Ramayana and some of the episode's iterative lives in South Asia and elsewhere, both premodern and recent, to understand how the story's multiple retellings have contributed to the survival, transformation, and/or disappearance of healing lore in South Asia; a photoethnography project on the aesthetics of manuscript archives in India; and an edited volume on physicians and patients in premodern South Asia.
-At present, he is the Managing Editor of India Review (since 2009) and an Associate Editor of Asian Medicine: Journal of IASTAM.
+Current projects include: a translation of a Sanskrit allegory about medicine and the body (Jīvānandanam); an historical ethnography about medical education among contemporary college-educated and traditionally-trained practitioners of Ayurveda and changes in ayurvedic education in India from 1890 to 1975; a study of Hanuman's "medicine journey" to retrieve life-saving herbs in the Sanskrit Ramayana and some of the episode's iterative lives, both premodern and recent, in South Asia and elsewhere; a photoethnography project on the aesthetics of manuscript archives in India; and an edited volume on physicians and patients in premodern South Asia.
+He is the Managing Editor of India Review (since 2009) and an Associate Editor of Asian Medicine.

 2012.
 Somatic Lessons: Narrating Patienthood and Illness in Indian Medical Literature.
 SUNY Series in Hindu Studies.
 Albany: State University of New York Press.

 2016.
 "Body, Self, and Embodiment in the Sanskrit Classics of Āyurveda."
-In Refiguring the Body: Embodiment in South Asian Religions, Barbara Holdrege and Karen Pechilis (eds.), 59-88.
+In Refiguring the Body: Embodiment in South Asian Religions, B. Holdrege and K. Pechilis (eds.), 59-88.
 Albany: State University of New York Press.

 2016.
 "Mineral Healing: Gemstone Remedies in Astrological and Medical Traditions."
 Co-authored with Caterina Guenzi.
 In Soulless Matter, Seats of Energy: Metals, Gems and Minerals in South Asian Religions and Culture, Fabrizio Ferrari and Thomas Dähnhardt (eds.), 73-93.
 Sheffield and Bristol, CT: Equinox.